PIVX-Project/PIVX-Doc-Website-Content/02.wallets/01.pivx-core-wallet/02.core-wallet-faq/article.md

 From the command line, stop the wallet then run the command `pivxd -daemon -resync` [/faq]
-[faq question="Does PIVX provide official blockchain snapshots?
-How do I create my own blockchain snapshot?"]
+[faq question="How do I create my own blockchain snapshot?"]
-No, there is no official blockchain snapshot.

-You
-can however create your own if you don't want to have to download the full blockchain in case you need to reinstall the core wallet.
+You can create your own blockchain snapshot so you don't have to download the full blockchain in case you need to reinstall the core wallet.

 Here are the steps:

-1. Shut down your wallet (not doing so will result in a corrupted snapshot)
+1. Shut down your wallet (not doing so will result in a corrupted snapshot).
 2. Navigate to the the PIVX data folder.
 Default locations are as follows:
   * Windows: %appdata%/pivx
   * Linux: ~/.pivx